EricKrouss/BlueSky-Block-List-Automator/README.md

 1. Create and add an App Password (https://bsky.app/settings/app-passwords).

-2. Run the gui.py file.
+2. Run the server.py file.

+3. Start an http server at the root directory of repository.

-3. Go to the 'Settings' tab, add your BlueSky Username, App password, and Block List URL and press 'Save Settings'.
+4. Go to the 'Settings' tab, add your Bluesky Username, App password, and Block List URL and press 'Save Settings'.

-4. Update the list of keywords or hashtags you'd like to scan for in the 'Blocklist' tab.
+5. Update the list of keywords or hashtags you'd like to scan for in the 'Blocklist' tab.

-5. Press "Run Scan".
+6. Press "Run Scan".

 ## License